Illustration showing finance book, money, coin, chart, and red X symbolizing financial mistakes

 BooksComprehensive guides written by financial experts.“The Total Money Makeover” by Dave Ramsey

-Section 2: Setting and Achieving Financial Goals
+Section 2: Not Setting or Achieving Financial Goals

 The Power of Goal-Setting in Personal Finance